FIAP Conference 2026

 Join us to imagine and shape a future where immigration advice is not just reactive, but transformative - driven by the voices and expertise of those whose lives it impacts most.

-We ask that only one person attends per organisation, and only book if you can definitely attend.
+We ask that only one person attends per organisation, and please only book if you can definitely attend.

-If you have any questions about what to expect or need more information, please contact Lizzie: LizzieH@refugee-action.org.uk
+If you have any questions about what to expect or need more information, please contact Lizzie: LizzieH@refugee-action.org.uk or Julie: juliem@refugee-action.org.uk